smarter-sh/smarter/docs/source/system-management/security.rst

 Firewall
 ---------

+**Smarter does not provide a built-in firewall solution.** However, many of the items that follow are directly or indirectly related to firewall configuration and management, including for example, limitations on hosts and remote access, ports, ingress design, DNS configuration, and so forth.

 The Smarter project production environment is designed to be installed on an **existing** AWS Virtual Private Cloud (VPC).
 AWS VPC provides robust firewall capabilities that allow you to control inbound and outbound traffic to your instances.
 It is recommended to configure security groups and network ACLs to restrict access to only necessary ports and IP addresses.